Place virtual content on real-world surfaces, and enable the user to interact with virtual content by using gestures.

 In cases where tracking conditions are poor, ARKit invokes your delegate’s

 session.
-In these circumstances, the positions of your app’s virtual content may be inaccurate with respect to the camera feed, so you hide your virtual content.
+In these circumstances, the positions of your app’s virtual content may be inaccurate with respect to the camera feed, so hide your virtual content.

 Restore your app’s virtual content when tracking conditions improve.
 To notify you of improved conditions, ARKit calls your delegate’s